 The finite element method is basically concerned with the determination of field variables.
 The most important ones are the stress and strain fields.
-As basic measure of strain in CalculiX the Lagrangian strain tensor E is used for elastic media, the Eulerian strain tensor e is used for deformation plasticity and the deviatoric elastic left Cauchy-Green tensor is used for incremental plasticity.
-The Lagrangian strain satisfies ([22]):
+As basic measure of strain in CalculiX the Lagrangian strain tensor E is used for elastic media, the deviatoric elastic left Cauchy-Green tensor for incremental plasticity, the logarithmic (or Hencky) strain [9] for some other plasticity models as deformation plasticity and Johnson-Cook hardening and linear strains where appropriate, i.e. for small deformations combined with small rotations.
+The Lagrangian strain satisfies ([25]):